dillon-webster/chapterhouse/README.md

   <img src="docs/screenshots/catalog.jpg" width="24%" alt="Shared catalog" />
 </p>

+## How it's different from Calibre-Web, Kavita, and friends

+Short version: those are **libraries**; Chapterhouse is a **book club**.

+Calibre-Web, Kavita, and Komga are excellent at what they do — managing and reading a large personal or family library, with deep catalog management, format handling, and OPDS.
+If that's what you're after, use one of them; Chapterhouse isn't trying to compete there and happily coexists with them.

+Chapterhouse is built around the *social* side of reading with a small group of friends — the part those tools leave out:

+- **One club per instance.** A private, invite-only group, not a general-purpose library for the whole internet or your family.
+- **A monthly pick** the whole club reads together.
+- **A shared activity feed** — see when friends start, make progress on, and finish books.
+- **Bookcase-style shelves** (want to read / reading / finished / DNF) that
+  double as a social profile.

+What it deliberately **doesn't** do — reach for the tools above instead if you need these: massive libraries and catalog management, comics/manga, audiobooks, format conversion, or OPDS to external reader apps.
+Chapterhouse reads **EPUBs in-app**, and that's the point.

 ## Quick start (Docker)

 All you need is Docker.
 No account creation, no config files, no secrets to